More than 150 Susquehanna Township students learn to save a life using Hands-Only CPR

 Tune in to the Celebration!
 Virtual Volunteer Award Show hosted by American Heart Association on June 28

-Media Advisory For Immediate Release 6/4/22 Virtual Award Show for American Heart Association What: The American Heart Association will recognize some of its brightest stars and those … Read more
+Media Advisory For Immediate Release 6/4/22 Virtual Award Show for American Heart Association What: The American Heart Association will recognize some of its brightest stars and those who have made an impact for the AHA community during the annual National Volunteer Awards.
+Where: This is a virtual event that will be … Read more

 Springfield Township Middle School students raise $4K, to fight cardiovascular disease on behalf of the American Heart Association

 Springfield Township Middle School students waited nearly three years to bring back its annual dodgeball tournament.
-Greg Cannon and students held a presentation ceremony to present close to $4,000 to … Read more
+Greg Cannon and students held a presentation ceremony to present close to $4,000 to the American Heart Association after holding a dodgeball tournament fundraiser held on April 29th.
+The event was coordinated by teacher, Greg Cannon and two students … Read more

 Walgreens supports heart and brain health through the American Heart Association’s Life Is Why campaign